 We all know that every startup is risky.
 No risk means no reward.
 Yet every investor has his own “rules of thumb” on what makes a specific startup too high a risk for his investment taste.
 You need to know these guidelines to set your expectations on funding.

 Of course, if you intend to fund the business yourself, or have a rich uncle, external investment funding concerns are not a problem.
-Yet, it’s still worthwhile to understand the issues so you can minimize your own risk of failure.
+Yet, it’s still worthwhile to understand the issues so you can minimize your own risk of failure and avoid the startup failure rate.
 Here is a summary of the “big picture” high risk considerations:

 - Inexperienced team.
 I’ve said many times that investors fund people, not ideas.
 They look for people with real experience in the business domain of the startup, and people with real experience running a startup.
 An expert in software is considered high risk in manufacturing, and a Fortune 100 executive running a startup is high risk.